2026 Baldwin County, Alabama, elections

 A general election will be held in Baldwin County, Alabama, on November 3, 2026, to elect various county officials.
-Primary elections will be held on May 19.
+Primary elections were held on May 19, and primary runoff elections will be held on June 16 in races where no candidate received a majority of the vote.

 Sheriff

 Incumbent Republican sheriff Anthony Lowery was appointed in 2024.

 Republican primary

 Candidates spoke at their first public forum in September 2025.